ePrivacy and GPDR Cookie Consent management by TermsFeed Privacy Policy and Consent Generator

 President

-Carmen Fenoll Comes, professor of plant physiology, University of Castilla la Mancha (Sciences).
+Carmen Fenoll Comes, professor of plant physiology (Universidad de Castilla-La Mancha).

-Francesc Marqués Truyol, professor of Applied Physics (Polytechnic University of Catalonia) y Olga Busto Busto, full professor of Analytic Chemistry (University Rovira i Virgili).
+María Dolores Rodríguez Frías, professor of Atomic, Molecular y Nuclear Physics (Universidad de Alcalá) y Olga Busto Busto, full professor of Analytic Chemistry (Universitat Rovira i Virgili).

-María José Escalona Cuaresma, professor of computing engineering (University of Sevilla) y Dolores C. Pérez Marín, professor of agricultural engineering (University of Córdoba)
+María José Escalona Cuaresma, professor of computing engineering (Universidad de Sevilla) y Dolores C. Pérez Marín, professor of agricultural engineering (Universidad de Córdoba).

-Clara Isabel Urbán Martín, student of bachelor of sociology (UNED) and bachelor of primary school education (UCJC).
+Clara Isabel Urbán Martín, student of bachelor in Sociology (UNED) and bachelor in Primary School Education (Universidad Camilo José Cela).

-Sandra Marcos Ortega, QA responsible in Universidad Pontifica de Salamanca.
+Sandra Marcos Ortega, QA responsible (Universidad Pontificia de Salamanca).

 Secretariat

-A Panel of experts, as part of the accreditation renewal process for a study program, is responsible for conducting the university visit.
-The selection of the panel members is done following specific technical criteria detailed in the Internal Operating Rules of the CET and Panels of AQUIB.
-Below are the Panels designated for this task, organized by the year of the visit:
+A panel of experts, as part of the ex post accreditation for study programmes, is responsible for conducting the university site visit.
+The selection of its members is done following specific technical criteria detailed in the Internal Operating Rules of the CET and Panels of AQUIB.
+Below are the panels designated for this task, organised by the year of the visit:

 Banner Actividades